Becheler/Becheler.github.io/pages/blog/home.md

 In addition and in contrast with my accent, my thoughts and opinions change from time to time.
 Any thoughts and opinions expressed within out-of-date posts may not be the same, nor even similar, to those I may hold today.
 I see you coming, random reader of 2035 visiting a long-forgotten blog ¬¬

-This blog disclaimer is subject to change at anytime: don't expect a warning, and yes, you can still [file a complaint]({{site.url}}/draw/public_relations.jpg).
+This blog disclaimer is subject to change at anytime: you can still [ask for all previous versions of the website]({{site.url}}/draw/public_relations.jpg).